 The defendant is entitled to summon third parties in a pending proceeding, by serving to them a writ of summons.
-To this end, the defendant must specify his or her intention to summon the third parties in the statement of defence, to be filed at least 20 days before the first hearing.
+To this end, the defendant must specify his/her intention to summon the third parties in the statement of defence, to be filed at least 20 days before the first hearing.

-4.4 What happens if the defendant does not defend the
+4.4 What happens if the defendant does not defend the claim?

-The court verifies whether the service of the claim is correct and, in this case, declares the absentia of the defendant, which is allowed in Italy.
+The court verifies whether the service of the claim is correct and, in this case, declares the absentia of the defendant, which is permitted in Italy.
+If the judge finds a defect that leads to voidness in the notification of the writ of summons, he will set the plaintiff a peremptory deadline to renew it.